UW-Madison-ACI/2018-01-post-workshop/index.md

 <p id="who">
   <strong>Who:</strong>
-  These sessions are for graduate students and other researchers who have previously attended a Software or Data Carpentry workshop on campus.
+  These sessions are for graduate students and other researchers who have previously attended any Software or Data Carpentry workshop.
 </p>

 {% comment %}